 When you rent a hotel room by the day, the room is, of course, not a given for a full 24 hours on the day you arrive and the day you leave.
 It’s closer to 18 hours, usually from around 4 or 5 pm check-in time and about 10 or 11 am check-out time.

 There’s nothing wrong with asking for early check-in or late check-out.
 Depending on when we’ve arrived and our plans, we’ve sometimes asked and have sometimes gotten it, sometimes not.

 But keep a few things in mind:

 Hotel shuttles that bring passengers between the hotel and the airport are usually wonderful.
-They stop you from having to take a taxi or rideshare, or from renting a car to get to your hotel.
+They stop you from taking a taxi or rideshare or renting a car to get to your hotel.